 Normotension and persistently enlarged kidneys help to differentiate HIV-associated nephropathy from focal segmental glomerulosclerosis.

-Control of the HIV infection may help minimize renal damage; in fact, HIV-associated nephropathy is rare in patients taking HAART with well-controlled HIV infection.
-ACE inhibitors are probably of some benefit.
+Control of the HIV infection may help minimize renal damage; in fact, HIV-associated nephropathy is rare in patients taking ART with well-controlled HIV infection.
+Angiotensin inhibition with angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) is probably of some benefit.
 The role of corticosteroids is not well defined.
 At some centers, outcomes after kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 The primary indication for kidney transplantation is End-stage renal failure... read more have been excellent.